sayedatiqurrahman/Django-project-and-file-structure/README.md

     Go to `http://localhost:8000/polls/` in your browser, and you should see the text “Hello, world.
 You’re at the polls index.”, which you defined in the index view.

 ## Django Project and File Structure

+## Day 2: Creating Views and URLs

+This section will guide you through creating views and connecting them to URLs.

+*   **views.py:** This file contains the view functions that handle requests and return responses.
+The name `views.py` is a convention; if you name it differently, Django won't automatically recognize it as the views module.

+*   **Creating a view:** A view is a Python function that receives a request and returns a response.
+For example:

+    ```python
+    from django.http import HttpResponse

+    def my_view(request):
+        return HttpResponse("Hello, world!")
+    ```

+*   **Connecting a view to a URL:** To access a view in a browser, you need to map it to a URL in `urls.py`.
+For example:

+    ```python
+    from django.urls import path

+    from . import views

+    urlpatterns = [
+        path("my-url/", views.my_view, name="my_view"),
+    ]
+    ```

+    The `path()` function takes three arguments:

+    *   `route`: The URL pattern to match.
+    *   `view`: The view function to call.
+    *   `name`: A unique name for the URL, which can be used to refer to it in templates and other parts of the code.

+    The `name` property is important because it allows you to change the URL without breaking any links to it.
+If you don't use the `name` property, you'll have to manually update all the links whenever you change the URL.

 ### Project Structure (mysite)